CSCfi/csc-user-guide/docs/support/tutorials/gis/satellite_ms_guide.md

     * [Sentinelhub](https://www.sentinel-hub.com/explore/)
     * [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2/)

-See also examples for downloading Sentinel data from FinHub/SciHub on [github](https://github.com/csc-training/geocomputing/tree/master/python/sentinel).
+See also a list of other places on [CSC research pages](https://research.csc.fi/open-gis-data#intdata3) and examples for downloading Sentinel data from FinHub/SciHub on [github](https://github.com/csc-training/geocomputing/tree/master/python/sentinel).

 ### Where can I store the data?